 About Ninette Dodoo

 Ninette is ranked in Band 1 in leading legal directories.
-She is a frequent speaker at international conferences on antitrust and foreign investment matters, and has authored a number of publications.
+She is a frequent speaker at international conferences on antitrust and foreign investment matters and has authored several publications.

 - Advising Maersk Line on its €3.7bn acquisition of rival container shipping line Hamburg Sud, resulting in novel behavioural remedies in China - Winner of Merger Control Matter of the Year - Asia-Pacific, Middle East and Africa at GCR Awards 2018.

 - Advising Volkswagen AG in relation to its $2.6bn co-investment with Ford Motor Co. in autonomous vehicle technology company Argo AI.